 External Affairs Manager

 Tamara moved to Alaska from Montana in 1972 with her family.
 Alaska has been her home ever since.
 Tamara attended West Anchorage High School, University of Alaska and Alaska Career College.
 She came to work at AOGA in December 1980, where she has held various administrative positions.
-She is a member of the Society for Human Resource Management (SHRM), Alaska Division and Armed Forces Communications and Electronics Association (AFCEA).
 She has volunteered her time to various organizations: American Diabetes Association-Alaska District, American Heart Association, Anchorage Chamber Citywide Cleanup, Anchorage Health Fair.
 She enjoys spending time with family and friends, traveling with her husband Mike, gardening and the outdoors.
-She and her husband have a grown son who resides in Alaska.
+She and her husband have a grown son Steven who resides in Alaska.
+She recently has a new grandson Landon Tyler, who she loves spending time with.